kelvinm61/Multi-Threaded-Server/README.txt

    again I would start a lot earlier to give myself more time to get the whole project working downloads as well.
 I fell short of time and therefore was not able to fully complete the project.
 For references for this project I used github, google and stack overflow.
+Also the jar file for some reason will not show up on github but it is in the project and working.